gizas/CSS_Extractor/README.md

 In CSSDB.txt we provide all css selectors of 100 first Alexa sites.

+In CSSDBCriteria.txt we provide type of css selectors from 100 first Alexa sites, for other use

+In selectors_from_dynatrace_jsprograms.xlsx provide stats of javascript selectors(+ jquery selectors) used in 50 javascript programs used

 /*ExternalCSSFinder and IntenalCSSFinder.py use Selenium automation library!

 /*All the folder can imported in eclipse folder and those scripts can be run automated in the above order to produse css results